MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/chat/using-game-chat-2.md

 ---
 title: Using Game Chat 2
 author: KevinAsgari
-description: Learn how to use Xbox Live Game Chat 2 to add voice communication to your game. ms.author: kevinasg ms.date: 3/20/2018 ms.topic: article
+description: Using the C++ API of Game Chat 2 to add voice and text communication to your game. ms.author: kevinasg ms.date: 3/20/2018 ms.topic: article